Status and phase

 Three cohorts of patients will be included:

-This research will test three new combinations of immunotherapy which are given before surgery.
+This research will test 6 combinations of immunotherapy which are given before surgery.
 Treatment given before surgery is known as 'neoadjuvant' treatment.
 Neoadjuvant treatment is standard for many cancers, including melanoma.
 The purpose of neoadjuvant immunotherapy is to increase the body's natural immune response by training it to recognise the evasive cancer cells before they are removed at surgery, and to shrink or destroy the melanoma, which may make surgery easier.
 This has been shown to reduce the chance of melanoma recurring after surgery.
-The drugs used in this study are called 'nivolumab', 'relatlimab', and 'ipilimumab'.
+The drugs used in this study are called 'nivolumab', 'relatlimab', and 'ipilimumab' and 'pembrolizumab'

-In this trial, there are three different study treatment combinations.
+In this trial, there are 5 different study treatment combinations.
 Each combination uses different mechanisms to potentially overcome the predicted resistance to standard immunotherapy.
 There are 4 phases to the study:

 The main goal is to learn which of the new immunotherapy combinations are most effective at destroying the melanoma cells before surgery for each cohort of patients.